Vermont Funeral Resources & Education

 On This Page

 Your loved one's body may be washed in bed or on a table with clear water, or with lavender or other essential oils added, or by using a cleaning product the person or family is used to using.
 Modesty can be preserved by covering your loved one with a sheet.
 Participants may choose to practice universal precautions if there is any concern.
-After the washing, dressing can be accomplished by cutting garments up the back and tucking them in underneath.
-Whether your loved one remains on a bed or table and later transferred to a casket, or is placed there after bathing, it may take four or five people to help move them.
+The chin may be supported with a rolled towel or pillow, or the head wrapped with a scarf to allow the jaw to set in a closed position.
+Eyelids may be weighted into position with small bags of rice or held in position for a period of time.
+After the setting features and washing, dressing can be accomplished by cutting garments up the back and tucking them in underneath.
+The deceased may remain on a bed or table and later transferred to a casket, or be placed there after bathing.
+It may take three to five people to assist.

 Cooling